Coronavirus: Number of outbreaks in Irish homes rising for five straight weeks

 The number of Covid-19 outbreaks in private homes has been rising for five straight weeks, according to the latest analysis by the Central Statistics Office.

-The number of deaths for the disease has remained below 10 per week for the last six weeks, but case numbers are over 100 in each of the last five weeks up to August 7th.
+The number of deaths from the disease has remained below 10 per week for the past six weeks, but case numbers are over 100 in each of the past five weeks up to August 7th.

 The number of new cases doubled that week to 509, compared to 224 in the previous week, the CSO says.